mik-tf/mycelium-matrix-chat/docs/ops/security.md

 ### Secure Method for Setting Credentials

-We recommend using environment variables with shell history protection:
+We recommend using environment variables with shell history protection.
+The variable name `TF_VAR_mnemonic` corresponds to the `mnemonic` variable defined in `infrastructure/variables.tf` and used in `infrastructure/main.tf`.

 #### Bash/Zsh
 ```bash